-Imran is director of the Campaign for Science and Engineering (CaSE), the UK's leading independent scientific advocacy group.
-CaSE's mission is to raise the political profile of science and engineering, and works with politicians, journalists, civil servants, academics, and industry to campaign for better policies and recognition for this sector.
-Before joining CaSE Imran worked as a researcher in the House of Commons and as a science writer with organisations including the World Health Organisation, the BBC, the Guardian, and New Scientist.
-With an initial training in biology, followed by a masters in science communication, Imran is passionate about bridging the gaps between science and wider society, and the potential of technology to change lives.
+Imran is Head of Public Engagement at the Wellcome Trust, a global charitable foundation that exists to improve health for everyone by helping great ideas to thrive.
+He was previously Chief Executive of the British Science Association, and Director of the Campaign for Science and Engineering (CaSE) – at both organisations he worked to raise the profile and accessibility of science amongst the public and influencers.
+Imran has also worked as a researcher in the House of Commons and as a science writer with organisations including the World Health Organisation, the BBC, the Guardian, and New Scientist.
+With an initial training in biology, followed by a masters in science communication, Imran is passionate about bridging the gaps between science and wider society and the potential of technology to change lives.

 Ms Brenda Lipson

 Brenda provides consultancy services in civil society capacity development, primarily within the international development sector.
 Previously a Director at INTRAC (International NGO Training & Research Centre), she has worked on consultancies with a diverse range of International NGOs, Social Movements, Official Aid Agencies and local non-governmental organisations across the world.
 Brenda also worked for Oxfam and for Progressio in the past, with a focus on the Latin America & Caribbean region – a part of the world which continues to fascinate and engage Brenda’s interest.
 Brenda has an MSc in Management Development and Social Responsibility from Bristol University.

 Prof. James Smith